Guerrillas and the “Jungle”

 Einstein.
 It’s fascinating what one can deduce about a man just by knowing his name.

-This portrayal of him as a bigot can hardly be called unfair as Lenard was a vocal opponent what he said were the misleading lies of “Jewish physics”, which was how he referred especially to the theories of Einstein, and “the Jewish fraud” of relativity.
-Lenard espoused “Deutsche Physik” as a counter to this insidious influence, becoming an advisor to Adolf Hitler and Chief of Aryan Physics under the Nazis.
+This portrayal of Lenard as a bigot can hardly be called unfair.
+He was a vocal opponent of what he said were the misleading lies of Jewish physics, which was how he referred especially to the theories of Einstein, and the Jewish fraud of relativity.
+Lenard espoused Deutsche Physik to counter this insidious influence, becoming Chief of Aryan Physics under the Nazis and an advisor to Adolf Hitler.

 [O]ccultism, hostility towards any form of modern scientific theory (thought to be of Jewish origin) and the frantic research for a pure and original German wisdom—all these were elements that circulated in the Nazi community.

-And again later:
+And again later:⁴

 [W]hat even modern Nazis call the knowledge of tradition was […] set against the false knowledge of liberal and Jewish science.